sirfonzie/INF2004_LAB2/README.md

 ## **GPIO - OUTPUT**

-This [code](pulse.c)) demonstrates how to generate a custom signal using a GPIO pin on a Raspberry Pi Pico.
-The GPIO pin connected to an LED is programmed to create a bespoke signal by turning the LED on for 1 second (representing a "high" signal) and then turning it off for 2 seconds (representing a "low" signal).
+This [code](pulse.c) demonstrates generating a custom signal using a GPIO pin on a Raspberry Pi Pico.
+The GPIO pin connected to an LED is programmed to create a bespoke pulse by turning the LED on for 1 second (representing a "high" signal) and then turning it off for 2 seconds (representing a "low" signal).
+This is then repeated using the while loop.
+Various pulses can be generates using this method.